 Tourist Scam – Bullied into Buying

 There is no question that Tenerife is a great holiday destination.
-It has so much to offer that it doesn’t really matter whether you are coming to enjoy a romantic honeymoon, a family holiday with kids in tow, a week of golfing with old friends or a raucous stag or hen night with the gang.
+It has so much to offer that it doesn’t really matter whether you are coming to enjoy a romantic honeymoon, a family holiday with kids in tow, a week of golfing or scuba diving with old friends or a raucous stag or hen night with the gang.
 Whatever your expectations, Tenerife can meet and exceed them.

-It is not only naive first time tourists that get taken in either.
+It is not only naive first-time tourists that get taken in either.
 In his own words, “James”, describes himself and his wife as, “… not naive honeymooners.
 We are well travelled and experienced – not the sort of people you would expect to be hood-winked in Tenerife.
 If it can happen to us, it can happen to anyone.”

-James’s experience, told in his own words below, is one that is shared by far too many other Tenerife visitors every single day.
+James’ experience, told in his own words below, is one that is shared by far too many other Tenerife visitors every single day.

 Your best defence is not to be afraid to give offence